iwanders/nixos-surface/README.md

 - On screen keyboard
   - [x] Figure out how to make the gnome onscreen keyboard display normal `!@#$%^&*()_+` symbols.
 Forked [enhanced osk](https://github.com/iwanders/gnome-enhanced-osk-extension).
   - [x] Make on screen keyboard not waste precious pixels.
 Filed https://github.com/cass00/enhanced-osk-gnome-ext/pull/7
-  - [ ] Make the new on screen keyboard appear in lock screen.
+  - [x] Make the new on screen keyboard appear in lock screen.
+Magically solved itself with the reinstall...
+  - [ ] Give it an 'inhibit' option, where it doesn't automatically pops up when you click text, for when you have the typecover attached.

 - Pen
   - [This tool is probably helpful](https://patrickhlauke.github.io/touch/pen-tracker/)